Skip to main content

 Credentials & Authentication

 When an agent uses integrations and workflows, it needs credentials to access external services.
-Understanding how credentials work is essential for secure and effective agent deployment.

 Key principle: Agents always use the credentials of the person running the agent, not the agent creator’s credentials.
 If you run the agent, it uses your credentials.
 If a teammate runs it, it uses their credentials.